rasmusab/officialcocktails/officialcocktails.com/content/cocktails/suffering_bastard.md

 ![](/cocktail-images/suffering_bastard.jpeg)

-## Directions for how to make the Suffering bastard

-1. Combine 30 ml gin, 30 ml brandy, 15 ml lime juice, and 2 dashes of Angostura bitters in a shaker.
-2. Add ice to the shaker.
-3. Shake the ingredients vigorously for several seconds.
-4. Pour the contents of the shaker unstrained into a Collins glass.
-5. Top up the glass with ginger beer.
-6. Garnish the drink with a lime wheel or wedge (optional).
-7. Serve and enjoy.

-## Tips for how to make the perfect Suffering bastard

-- Use equal parts gin and brandy for the base of the drink.
-- Add lime juice, honey syrup, and Angostura bitters to balance out the flavors.
-- Serve in a tall glass with ice and top with ginger beer for a refreshing kick.
+## Building a proper Suffering Bastard

+1. Fill a Collins glass about three-quarters full with fresh ice so the drink stays long, cold, and lively.
+2. In a shaker, combine the gin, brandy, lime juice, and Angostura bitters with ice.
+Shake hard for about 10 to 12 seconds to chill thoroughly and wake up the citrus and spice.
+3. Pour the entire shaker contents into the prepared glass without straining.
+The small ice chips help give the drink its brisk, frosty character.
+4. Top with ginger beer, adding enough to lengthen the drink while keeping the spirits noticeable rather than buried.
+5. Give it one gentle stir from the bottom up so the ginger beer integrates without losing too much fizz.
-- Garnish with a lime wedge and a sprig of mint for a beautiful finishing touch.
+6. Garnish with a lime wedge, lime wheel, or a sprig of mint if you want a brighter nose before serving.

-## Alcohol-free alternative to the Suffering bastard

-One alcohol-free alternative to Suffering Bastard could be to use ginger ale, lime juice, pineapple juice and a dash of bitters.
-Ginger ale can provide the perfect balance of flavor by bringing fizziness and sweetness.
-Lime juice adds a tartness which works well with pineapple juice which provides some sweetness.
-Bitters add a bit of complexity and depth to the drink.
-The resulting non-alcoholic version of the Suffering Bastard is refreshing, fruity and spicy, and could be garnished with fresh mint leaves or a slice of lime to complete the inviting look.
+## What it tastes like in the Collins glass

+The Suffering Bastard lands somewhere between a buck, a highball, and a medicinal refresher.
+Gin brings botanical lift, brandy adds warmth and roundness, and lime keeps the middle sharp.
+The bitters deepen the drink with clove and spice, while ginger beer provides the snap that makes it feel especially thirst-quenching over ice.
+It should taste zesty, spicy, and brisk rather than sweet.

+## How to serve it at its best

+Use a punchy, spicy ginger beer if you want the drink to feel drier and more assertive.
+A milder ginger beer makes it softer and easier going, but can flatten its personality.
+Because it is served on the rocks, fresh ice matters: old or wet ice will dilute it fast.
+This works particularly well in hot weather or as a palate-resetting early-evening drink.

+## Cairo roots and the story behind the name

+The most widely repeated origin story places the Suffering Bastard in Cairo during World War II, where bartender Joe Scialom is said to have created it at Shepheard’s Hotel.
+It was reportedly intended as a reviver for tired, overindulged soldiers.
+Exact details vary depending on the source, but the wartime Cairo connection is the most credible version and has become central to the drink’s legend.

-## Suffering bastard fun facts
+## A booze-free bastard

-1. Suffering Bastard was first created by a bartender named Joe Scialom in Cairo, Egypt during World War II.
-2. The drink was originally concocted as a hangover cure for British officers stationed in North Africa.
-3. Suffering Bastard is made with equal parts bourbon and gin, as well as lime juice, ginger beer, and Angostura bitters.
-4. The drink's name is said to have been inspired by the hangovers suffered by its original drinkers.
-5. Suffering Bastard became popular in the 1940s and 1950s as a tiki drink, and was frequently served in tropical-themed bars and restaurants.
+For a non-alcoholic version, use juniper-forward zero-proof spirit and a brandy-style alcohol-free alternative, then build with fresh lime, a couple dashes of aromatic bitters if acceptable, and spicy ginger beer.
+If fully alcohol-free bitters are preferred, skip them and add a tiny pinch of allspice or clove syrup for similar warmth.